mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ## "These things do interest him - he's quite keen to talk to you"

 I was like exCUSE me?
-Former Prime Minister and 28th Hokage Tony Abbott wants to call me on the _phone_?
+Tony Abbott, Leader of the [69th Ministry of Australia](https://en.wikipedia.org/wiki/Abbott_Ministry), wants to call me on the _phone_?
 I suppose I owe this service to my country?

-This story is already completely cooked so sure, whatever, I don't even care.
-I've already delcared emotional bankruptcy, so nothing comes as a surprise at this point.
+This story was already completely cooked so sure, whatever.
+I'd already delcared emotional bankruptcy, so nothing was coming as a surprise at this point.

 I asked what he wanted to talk about.
 "Just to pick your brain on these things".
 We schedule a call for 3:30 on Monday.

-### Calling Tony Abbott
+### And then Tony Abbott just... calls me on the phone?

 Mostly, he wanted to check whether his understanding of how I'd found his passport number was correct (it was).
 He also wanted to ask how to learn about "the IT".